Particle.news

 Overview

-• Workers installed the plaque before dawn on March 7 in a hallway just inside a West Front entrance on the Senate side that is not open to the public.
+• Capitol workers installed the plaque around 4 a.m.
+Saturday on the Senate side near a west-front entrance that is not open to the public.